 Return on Overall Portfolio =11%

-The step-by-step details of how can we arrive at the portfolio return, when each of the asset class have a different weightage in the portfolio, can be calculated using the concept of Weighted Average.
+The step-by-step details of how we can arrive at the portfolio return when each of the asset classes has a different weightage in the portfolio can be calculated using the concept of Weighted Average.

 Risk assessment is a combination of risk analysis and risk evaluation.

-- Risk assessment score is the average of the Likelihood, Impact, and Current Values
+- The risk assessment score is the average of the Likelihood, Impact, and Current Values.

 Let us check for the current scenario of a business idea where: